zendframework/zf2-documentation/docs/languages/en/modules/zend.json.objects.rst

 JSON Expressions
 ----------------

-Javascript makes heavy use of anonymous function callbacks, which can be saved within *JSON* object variables.
+JavaScript makes heavy use of anonymous function callbacks, which can be saved within *JSON* object variables.
 Still they only work if not returned inside double quotes, which ``Zend\Json`` naturally does.
 With the Expression support for ``Zend\Json`` support you can encode *JSON* objects with valid JavaScript callbacks.
 This works for both ``json_encode()`` or the internal encoder.